 Are Computers Friendly To Homo Sapiens?

 We are not particularly adept at staring at a screen for hours on end, or deciphering relatively tiny markings on paper (reading), or even sitting in a chair.
-What we are good at is thinking, walking, running, jumping, looking, kneeling, touching, manipulating, grasping, throwing, and gathering.
+What we are good at is thinking, walking, running, jumping, looking, touching, manipulating, grasping, throwing, and gathering.

 With a computer, besides the frustration, there are back injuries, wrist injuries, eye glasses, frayed nerves, etc.

 With computers, despite attention over the last several decades, we still have devices that do not allow for a smooth and enjoyable encounter.
 Monitors, keyboards, mice, help menus, software, all have a long way to go.
-And the company that successfully makes these things friendly, or adjusted to the design capabilities of Homo sapiens (assuming they have a good product otherwise), will be the company that survives and prospers.
+And the company that successfully makes these things user-centered--adjusted to the design capabilities of Homo sapiens (assuming they have a good product otherwise), will be the company that survives and prospers.